Your No.1 Choice For Parish Noticeboards in Milnrow

 At Noticeboards Online, we are a family-owned and operated business providing parishes, churches and other institutions all over the country with the best quality notice boards that truly stand the test of time.

 Providing Parish Notice Boards That Help Deliver Your Message A Parish Notice Board should reach out and invite new members from Milnrow, mirror the values of the Parish it represents and should be one that offers people messages of hope, friendship and inspiration while serving as a standing invitation to the community at large.

 Parish Noticeboard Manufacturers In MilnrowOur head office is in Kendal, The Lake District, and we have installation teams throughout Wales and this allows us to cover the entire mainland UK including Milnrow.
 So get in touch with us at Noticeboard Online and find out more today.
 In addition to your Parish Noticeboard being sophisticated, it will help you portray the warmth, professionalism, and hospitality of your Parish.

 Parish Notice Board Installation In Milnrow, Greater Manchester

-Milnrow is a suburban town within the Metropolitan Borough of Rochdale, in Greater Manchester, England.
-It lies on the River Beal at the foothills of the South Pennines, and forms a continuous urban Place with Rochdale.
-It is 1.9 miles (3.1 km) east of Rochdale town centre, 10.4 miles (16.7 km) north-northeast of Manchester, and spans urban, suburban and rural locations—from Windy Hill in the east to the Rochdale Canal in the west.
-Milnrow is adjoining junction 21 of the M62 motorway, and includes the village of Newhey, and hamlets at Tunshill and Ogden.
+Milnrow is a town within the Metropolitan Borough of Rochdale, in Greater Manchester, England.
+It lies upon the River Beal at the foothills of the South Pennines, and forms a continuous urban Place with Rochdale.
+It is 2 miles (3.2 km) east of Rochdale town centre, 10 miles (16.1 km) north-northeast of Manchester, and spans from Windy Hill in the east to the Rochdale Canal in the west.
+Milnrow is next to junction 21 of the M62 motorway, and includes the village of Newhey, and hamlets at Tunshill and Ogden.